lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 * [Example 6: Using group_by key groups with ansible_group_priority](#Example-06)

+The purpose here is to fully understand how to leverage child group vars especially with respect to deriving the expected behavior for variable merging.

 ## <a id="Example-01"></a>Example 1: Test with child groups having same depth